yggdrasilradio/templeofrom/README.md

 * "Objects" layer shows how to create monsters and treasures.
 * White "hot spot" of each object needs to align on the grid as shown.
 * "Hot spot" of monsters must have a wall to the left, right, above and below.
-* Use optional yellow walls to denote monster aggro area
+* Use optional yellow walls to denote monster aggro area.
-* Include all layers
+* Include all layers.
-* Save edited PSD as /map/map.gif, then _make custom_ to build new version
+* Save edited PSD as /map/map.gif, then _make_ to build new version.

 Generated levels now will build memory tables sized to the number of monsters/treasures specified.